RSPCA Shop Next Gen Education

 • Regular exercise - ideally, give your guinea pigs free access to an exercise area with pipes and shelters to encourage exercising.
 They're active animals and need opportunities to run, stand fully upright on their back legs and stretch out when lying down.

-• Give them tunnels and untreated wooden toys to chew - such as fruit trees or willow sticks.
-Avoid plastic toys as they may harm them if chewed/swallowed.
-Guinea pigs are intelligent and enjoy gnawing, chewing and exploring by moving to different areas through tunnels.
+• Give them tunnels and untreated wooden toys to chew.
+Avoid plastic toys as they may harm them if chewed or swallowed.
+Guinea pigs are intelligent and enjoy gnawing, chewing and exploring.

 When you're away or on the move